-Today, businesses are implementing transformation initiatives to gain faster time to market, stay competitive and optimize the customer experience.
-So much so that the digital transformation market is expected to reach $3.2 trillion by 2025, according to a recent report from Meticulous Research.
+Businesses are implementing digital transformation initiatives to gain faster time to market, stay competitive and optimize the customer experience.

-Antony Edwards, COO at software testing and monitoring company Eggplant, classified digital transformation efforts into three types:
+Antony Edwards, managing director at growth equity firm PSG, classified digital transformation efforts into three types:

-- Organizations that are changing their products or services to become more digital.
+- Organizations making their products or services more digital.

-- Organizations that are embracing digital to change how they engage with their customers, regardless of whether their products are digital or on premises.
+- Organizations adopting digital technologies to change how they engage with their customers regardless of whether their products are digital or on premises.

-- Organizations that are transforming internal infrastructure to change how they work.
+- Organizations transforming internal infrastructure to change how they work.